sofia-fischer/philo-blog/content/posts/2024-09-evolutionary-architecture.md

 is responsible for monitoring the requests.

 {{< alert "comment" >}}
-I mark many things here as my opinion, as I am not sure if I got the concepts of the book correctly, and asked for help, but found the answers worth noting down my learnings, even if they might differ from the book.
+I mark many things here as my opinion, as I am not sure if I got the concepts of the book correctly, and asked for other help, and think it's worth noting down my learnings, even if they might differ from the book.

 Moving the orthogonal coupling to the Kubernetes world, both services would be containers in one pod.
 A pod is a small deployable unit in Kubernetes.
 It is a group of one or more containers,